 Last updated - 10/05/2017

-They concentrate on enabling patients to manage and maintain as much independence as possible within their daily living activities.
+Occupational therapists concentrate on enabling children and young people to manage and maintain as much independence as possible within their daily living activities (occupations/function) including self-care, play, leisure and school based skills.

 Project 3 Young People's Health and Wellbeing Service